ganeti/ganeti/doc/design-storagetypes.rst

 extended storage reporting capabilities.
 The user can specify a storage type using ``--storage-type``.
 If he requests storage information about a storage type which does not support space reporting, a warning is emitted.
-If no storage type is specified explicitely, ``gnt-node list-storage`` will try to report storage on the storage type of the default disk template.
+If no storage type is specified explicitly, ``gnt-node list-storage`` will try to report storage on the storage type of the default disk template.
 If the default disk template's storage type does not support space reporting, an error message is emitted.